dvjhr/CCTV-Tugas-Akhir/README.md

     embedding DOUBLE PRECISION[]
 );
 ```
-- Python Libraries
+- Python Libraries\
-*Note that this only instal dependencies for website deployment, refer to notebook for more information regarding notebook's dependencies
+*Note that this only install dependencies for website deployment, refer to notebook library import for more information regarding notebook's dependencies
 ```
 flask
 numpy